cesarhuret/shakespearify/Readme.md

 ## Steps

 1. Load up a webpage you want to convert
-2. Click on the shakespear icon
+2. Click on the shakespeare icon
 3. Words `you` & `your` are replaced to `thou` & `thy`
 4. Read 📜